AustinJoo97/html-css-code-refactor-gwuhw/README.md

-# html-css-code-refactor-gwuhw
-GWU Homework Assignment 1
+# GWU Homework Assignment 1

 Assignment given with a provided HTML and a corresponding CSS file in which students were asked to refactor the code and make adjustments for the sake of:
 - Applying correct functionality to all links seen on screen